wp-plugins/gantry/readme.txt

 * Fixed swapping widget IDs in overrides

 = 1.5 =
-* Added check for empty widget postions in render
+* Added check for empty widget positions in render
 * Gantry Logo widget 'Per Style' setting is no longer hidden
 * Changed some JS binds to follow the new ES5 specs
 * Fixed Colorchooser and Gradient fields